CDCgov/PyRenew/model/docs/example-with-datasets.md

 ## Padding the model

-We can use the padding argument to solve the overestimation of hospitalizations in the first half of the model.
-By setting `padding > 0`, the model then assumes that the first `padding` observations are missing; thus, only observations after `padding` will count towards the likelihood of the model.
+We can use the padding argument to solve the overestimation of hospital admissions in the first half of the model.
+By setting `padding > 0`, the model then assumes that the first `padding` observations are missing;
+thus, only observations after `padding` will count towards the likelihood of the model.
 In practice, the model will extend the estimated Rt and latent infections by `padding` days, given time to adjust to the observed data.
 The following code will add 21 days of missing data at the beginning of the model and re-estimate it with `padding = 21`:

 ``` python